solana-labs/solana-program-library/docs/src/single-validator-manager.md

 performant.

-For example, at the start of the epoch, a malicious user can deposit enough SOL to get just above the limit for increasing, and immediate run the increase.
+For example, at the start of the epoch, a malicious user can deposit enough SOL to get just above the limit for increasing, and immediately run the increase.
 This prevents the activation of subsequent SOL deposits until the next epoch.

 However, this attack only works for one epoch, since at the start of the next